iisc-scv/Double-Q-learning-algorithm--Reinforcement-Learning-P/README.md

 ## Reference
-The mountain car problem description is taken from "An introduction to reinforcement learning" by Sutton and Barto.
+The mountain car problem description is taken from "An Introduction to Reinforcement Learning" by Sutton and Barto, MIT Press.